ka215/cdbt/readme.txt

 WordPress database is easy to use with simple, but if you want to handle the data that does not conform to the provided initial table structure, or considering the use of as the CMS, is more better to create a new table.

 This plugin provides the ability to be able to add a new table freely in the database (direct on MySQL) of WordPress in such a case, and can be management of data in a simple user interface.
-This plugin works with WordPress3.6 or more.
+At the since plugin version 2.x works with PHP5.4 or more.

 If you make by full use the various APIs, methods, and shortcodes that is provided a rich set on this plugin, WordPress might be transformed into a powerful CMS.